vermastra/weather-report-app/README.md

 # weather-report-app
-all the data are fetched from open-weather-source API
+all the data are fetched from open-weather-map API